Real Estate License Cost in Florida

 Candidates are required to complete a 63-hour online or classroom pre-licensing course.

 You must submit an application to the Florida DBPR.
 It is recommended to submit the application online to expedite the process.
 It takes about 10 days to get your application approval.
-Once approved, you will receive an email notification and a candidate ID number in order to schedule your state exam.

 Once your application is approved, you will be able to schedule and take the Florida real estate examination.
 The state exam can be taken conveniently online or in person at a Pearson Vue test center.